21 Stunning Varieties of Prayer Plants to Grow at Home

 3. Setosa

-‘Grey Star’ is a cultivated variety of Ctetanthe setosa that you’re sure to enjoy.
-This variety has long elliptical leaves that come to a point, with a pale silver hue, darker leaf veins, and reddish-purple undersides.
+This variety has long elliptical leaves that come to a point, with a pale silver hue, dark veins, and reddish-purple undersides.

-C. setosa ‘Grey Star’
+C. setosa

-On the larger size as far as prayer plants go, ‘Grey Star’ can reach up to five feet tall and up to three feet wide.
+It produces tiny white flowers when grown outdoors.
+‘Grey Star’ can reach up to five feet tall and up to three feet wide.

 Goeppertia

 Next, I’d like to introduce you to the Goeppertia genus, pronounced “go-PER-shuh.”
-All of the species in this section were previously classified as belonging to the Calathea genus, but have been reclassified.

 What’s the reason for this change?

 A DNA analysis carried out in 2012 revealed some genetic differences in these species when they were compared to other calatheas.
-The researchers involved in this analysis determined that these species deserved a genus of their own.

-A close up of four calathea plants growing in plastic pots, set in a row on a wooden surface, pictured in bright sunlight.
+A close up of four calathea prayer plants growing in plastic pots, set in a row on a wooden surface, pictured in bright sunlight.

 Four varieties formerly known as calatheas: G. makoyana, G. zebrina, G. ornata ‘Beauty Star,’ and G. orbifolia.
 Photo by Kristina Hicks-Hamblin.